nlclark216/Anisongs-Capstone/documentation/TENOR_API_docs.md

     {
       "message": "Bad Request",
       "errors": {
-        "review": "Review text is required",
+        "name": "Name cannot be blank",
-        "stars": "Stars must be an integer from 1 to 5", }
+        "name": "Name must have a minimum of 3 characters", }
     }
     ```

-* **Error Response**: Couldn't find a Review with the specified id
+* **Error Response**: Couldn't find a Playlist with the specified id
   * **Status Code**: `404`
   * **Headers**:
     * **Content-Type**: `application/json`